 Original recipes from Shirley Braden(inspired by Only Oats Decadent Chocolate Muffin Mix and Jules Shepard’s Chocolate Beer Cake)

 Shirley’s Notes: If not using foil liners when making muffins, grease muffin cups well.
 “Scant” means just a tad shy of being full.
 Ideally, you should use fresh beer (from a newly opened bottle).
 You can push that for about a day by storing leftover beer in a glass jar in the fridge, but not more than that or the flavor, moisture, etc. will not be nearly as good.
 I’ve made these muffins with and without xanthan gum.
 It does add some to the overall integrity of these muffins, but you can certainly leave it out if you need to.
 If you use coconut or palm sugar in this recipe, the chocolate flavor is not as strong and the muffins taste less sweet.
 It’s recommended that you store oat flour in the refrigerator; therefore, ideally, if you won’t be using the muffin mix quickly, it should be stored in the refrigerator, too.
 I talk about options for gluten-free oats here.
-Jules Gluten-Free Flour also carries Jules Gluten-Free Oats now.
-Jules tells you how to make your own oat flour (and almond flour) here.
+Note that Jules Gluten-Free Flour also carries Jules Gluten-Free Oats now.

 - Catch up with me on Twitter.